adobe/aem-core-forms-components/ui.apps/src/main/content/jcr_root/apps/core/fd/components/formsportal/searchlister/v1/searchlister/README.md

 BLOCK cmp-searchlister
     ELEMENT cmp-searchlister__heading
     ELEMENT cmp-searchlister__seperator
+    ELEMENT cmp-searchlister__more
 BLOCK cmp-searchlister-search
     ELEMENT cmp-searchlister-search__box
-            MOD cmp-searchlister-search__box--text
+    ELEMENT cmp-searchlister-search__box-text
     ELEMENT cmp-searchlister-search__sortbutton
         MOD cmp-searchlister-search__sortbutton--wrapper
         MOD cmp-searchlister-search__sortbutton--right
-    BLOCK cmp-searchlister__results
+BLOCK cmp-searchlister-results
     ELEMENT cmp-searchlister__item
-    ELEMENT cmp-searchlister__more
 ```
 ## JavaScript Data Attribute Bindings
-There can be only multiple search and lister instances in a page.
+There can be multiple search and lister instances in a page.
 It is initialized by the clientlib on window state as ready (i.e all dom instances loaded).

 A hook attribute from the following should be added to the corresponding element/template so that the JavaScript is able to target it: